This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 Although boxed mashed potatoes have gotten a bad rep, there really is no harm in cooking this quick and easy alternative.
 They can be just as rich, creamy, and delicious as homemade mashed spuds.
 All you have to do is simply add more ingredients.

 Don’t be afraid to get creative with it!
-So many yummy things can compliment this starchy food, so it’s in your best interest to have some in your pantry year-round, as you never know when the next lazy comfort food craving will take over.
+So many yummy things can complement this starchy food, so it’s in your best interest to have some in your pantry year-round, as you never know when the next lazy comfort food craving will take over.

 More Cooking Resources

-If you enjoyed learning how to make boxed mashed potatoes better, here are some more food cooking resources you will enjoy next.
+If you enjoyed learning how to make boxed mashed potatoes better, here are some more cooking resources you will enjoy next.